Tobacco Free Florida in Escambia County (TFF-Escambia)

 For FREE quit counseling and nicotine patches, contact the Florida Quitline at 877-822-6669/1-877-U-CAN-NOW.
-You may also visit the Tobacco Free Florida website where you can link up with a Quit Coach, join the online “Quitter” group, and learn facts about cessation and upcoming events.
+You may also visit the Tobacco Free Florida website where you can link up with a Quit Coach, sign up for Group Quit classes, and learn facts about cessation and upcoming events.

 The TFF-Escambia office is open

 Monday - Friday from 8 AM to 4:30 PM.

 For more information call